 - And the turnip filling is ready to be used for the wrap!

 - While turnip is simmering in the wok, prepare the garnishing ingredients.
-Wash lettuce, blanch beansprouts, shred cucumber, sliced omelette, fry shallots, ground fried garlic and roasted peanuts.
+Wash lettuce, blanch beansprouts, shred cucumber, slice omelette, fry shallots, prepare ground fried garlic and roasted peanuts.
 Also not forgetting the sweet and chilli sauce.

 - To make omelette, spread beaten eggs thinly on non-stick pan.